RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Member-Stuff/Listing Guild Members.md

 Listing Guild Members {#listingguildmembers}
 ============
-- Execute the, `DiscordCoreAPI::GuildMembers::listGuildMembersAsync()` function, while passing in a value of type `DiscordCoreAPI::ListGuildMembersData`, with a return value of type `auto` or `Vector<DiscordCoreAPI::GuildMember>`.
+- Execute the, `DiscordCoreAPI::GuildMembers::listGuildMembersAsync()` function, while passing in a value of type `DiscordCoreAPI::ListGuildMembersData`, with a return value of type `auto` or `std::vector<DiscordCoreAPI::GuildMember>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp